Seanny123/seanaubin.github.io/content/post/2018-03-24-Quora-and-ResearchGate-are-horrible.md

 ## You own your answer

-On StackExchange, [quetsions and answers are licensed](https://stackexchange.com/legal) under a [Creative Commons Attribution Sharealike](https://creativecommons.org/licenses/by-sa/3.0/) license.
+On StackExchange, [questions and answers are licensed](https://stackexchange.com/legal) under a [Creative Commons Attribution Sharealike](https://creativecommons.org/licenses/by-sa/3.0/) license.
 [Quora takes a more restrictive approach](https://www.quora.com/about/tos) and does not seem to even require attribution.
 More worryingly, [they block web-crawlers, including the Internet Archive](https://konklone.com/post/quora-keeps-the-worlds-knowledge-for-itself).
 I couldn’t even find the ResearchGate Q&A policy in [their copyright statement](https://www.researchgate.net/application.IntellectualPropertyPolicy.html), so I’m assuming they own all content you create.

 ## Separate avenues for discussion and answers